jano-wol/simulated_annealing/README.md

 1. For those interested in understanding simulated annealing, the repository provides programmed use cases that demonstrate its principles.
 The examples allow for parameter adjustments and include visualizations to illustrate the optimization process and its outcomes.

 2. For C++ developers seeking to apply simulated annealing to specific problems, the repository offers a performant framework.
-By implementing a minimal set of problem-specific functions (such as 'getEnergy', 'generateMove', 'fromString' etc.), users gain access to features like a graphical UI for visualization, process diagnostics, solution tracking, and parallel thread handling.
+By implementing a minimal set of problem-specific functions (such as ``getEnergy``, ``generateMove``, ``fromString`` etc.), users gain access to features like a graphical UI for visualization, process diagnostics, solution tracking, and parallel thread handling.

 ## Project Setup for Windows